keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 6.md

 ##### The Blade comes to.... negotiate?
 - Approaching the ship is The Blade!
-- He wants to leave the island, now that the goblins
+- He wants to leave the island, now that the goblins are extremely low in number.

 ### Place 2

 ##### Scene
+-

 ### Other Scenes